lauragates1214/evalhub-django/README.md

 **SCSS Compilation:** Configuring django-compressor to correctly compile SCSS files required getting file paths right in settings files.

+## Deployment & CI/CD

+Following the deployment chapters in Percival's book, I configured a CI pipeline using GitHub Actions to automatically run tests on each commit.
+I containerised the application using Docker for both development and production environments, then set up a Digital Ocean VPS for both staging and production deployments, configuring Nginx, Gunicorn, and systemd services to run the Django application in a production-like environment.
+While I've since taken down the VPS to avoid ongoing costs, this process taught me valuable lessons about containerisation, server configuration, environment management, and deployment workflows.

 ## AI Assistance

-I used AI tools throughout this project whilst maintaining ownership of all design decisions and core implementations.
+I used AI tools throughout this project while maintaining ownership of all design decisions and core implementations.
 Claude served multiple roles: writing initial test cases following TDD patterns, helping interpret test failure output, explaining Django and htmx concepts, and debugging configuration issues.
 During the code integration phases of the TDD cycle, I instructed Claude to act as a tutor rather than writing code directly - guiding me through implementations step-by-step.
 I modelled this approach on CS50's duck debugger system prompt, introduced to me at a CS50 Hackathon in London in June 2025.
 Additionally, I used VS Code's integrated AI for code completions.
 All architectural decisions, feature designs, and final code implementations were my own work, with AI serving as an educational amplifier rather than a replacement for learning.

-## Deployment & CI/CD

-Following the deployment chapters in Percival's book, I configured a CI pipeline using GitHub Actions to automatically run tests on each commit.
-I containerised the application using Docker for both development and production environments, then set up a Digital Ocean VPS for both staging and production deployments, configuring Nginx, Gunicorn, and systemd services to run the Django application in a production-like environment.
-While I've since taken down the VPS to avoid ongoing costs, this process taught me valuable lessons about containerisation, server configuration, environment management, and deployment workflows.

 ---